Martincdh92/ngrx-chess-pieces/README.md

 # Ngrx Chess Pieces

-A simple project to practice NgRx, simulating getting the pieces from an API, the adding each to the cart.
+A simple project to practice NgRx, simulating getting the pieces from an API, then adding each to the cart.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.